The guide to great swimming spots in central Stockholm

 Diving platform, cliffs and sandy beach south of the city

 Flatenbadet is south of Stockholm close to Älta and Skarpnäck.
 There's a swimming beach as well as rocks you can jump and swim from, from various different heights.
 You can also jump from the diving platforms.
-As well as swimming, there's minigolf, tennis, camping and a kiosk and grill.
+As well as swimming, there's minigolf, a climbing wall, a kiosk and grill and parking spots.